Michael Jordan sells NBA team for $2.7 billion plus - Breaking Latest News

 Jordan has been the main owner of the Charlotte Hornets for 13 years.
 As “ESPN” reports, he paid $275 million for his participation in 2010.
 So Jordan should make the investment more than $2.7 billion.
 But that’s not all: As early as 2020, according to the report, he sold a significant minority stake.

-According to ESPN, Jordan will not completely turn his back on the Charlotte Hornets.
+The increase in value is particularly interesting because the Charlotte Hornets have not performed particularly well since Jordan’s entry.
+Since then, the basketball team has made the playoffs only twice and has not won a single title.
+According to ESPN, Jordan will not completely turn his back on the Hornets.
 Even after the sale, he wants to keep a minority stake.

 aha